 How can I lower my blood pressure?

 Fortunately, there are many different ways to help lower your blood pressure.
-Exercise is a great way to lower it.
-Physical activity will make your heart stronger over time.
-If you have a stronger heart, it can pump blood more easily, lessening your risks of stroke and kidney diseases.
+Exercise is a great way to reduce it.
+Regular physical activity can strengthen your heart over time.
+If you have a stronger heart, it can pump blood more easily, lessening your risk of stroke and kidney diseases.
 It is never too late to start exercising!

 Making small changes to your habits, such as eating a lower-sodium diet, exercising regularly, maintaining a healthy weight, limiting alcohol intake, and quitting smoking, can lower your blood pressure by 10-20 mmHg or more.